ulid/javascript/README.md

 Below is the current specification of ULID as implemented in this repository.

-*Note: the binary format has not been implemented.*
+*Note: the binary format has not been implemented in JavaScript as of yet.*

 ```
  01AN4Z07BY      79KA1307SR9X4MV3